Benchmarking World-Model Learning with Environment-Level Queries: Introduction

-\item We evaluate 517 human participants and three state-of-the-art reasoning models (Anthropic Claude, OpenAI o3, and Google Gemini 2.5 Pro) on AutumnBench.
-We analyze their interaction trajectories and performance on challenge tasks, revealing substantial headroom for the reasoning models. \end{itemize}

-In the remainder of the paper, \Cref{sec:background} provides background on the Autumn language, which is used for defining the environments, and the Partially Observed Markov Decision Process (POMDP) formulation of the environments in \wmla and AutumnBench. \Cref{sec:wmla-and-bench} describes the core \wmla framework and AutumnBench. \Cref{sec:baseline-evaluations-and-analysis} presents evaluations and analysis of the baseline agents on AutumnBench.
+In the remainder of the paper, \Cref{sec:related-work} reviews related work on addressing the core challenge of environment-level queries, \Cref{sec:background} provides background on the Autumn language, which we use to define the environments, and the Partially Observed Markov Decision Process (POMDP) formulation of the environments in \wmla and AutumnBench. \Cref{sec:wmla-and-bench} describes the core \wmla framework and AutumnBench. \Cref{sec:baseline-evaluations-and-analysis} presents evaluations and analysis of the baseline agents on AutumnBench.
 Finally, \Cref{sec:conclusion} concludes and discusses future work.